mhoffman/kmos/doc/source/topic_guides/developers_guide.rst

 Here we present a description of the different files in which the source code is split.
-We use the ``local_smart`` backend as a basis for this description, as it is the basis for the others and the one that contains the fewest different files.
+We use the ``local_smart`` backend as a basis for this description, as it is the original backend and contains the fewest files.
 For the other backends, we will only explain the differences with ``local_smart``.

 All kmos models contain train main source files: ``base.f90``,